 Pronunciation of 'Prognosis'

-The word 'prognosis' originates from Greek and is commonly used in English to describe a forecast or prediction, especially regarding the likely outcome of a disease or situation.
+The word 'prognosis' originates from Greek and is used in English to describe a forecast or prediction, especially in medical or scientific contexts.
+It is pronounced as /prɒɡˈnəʊsɪs/ in British English and /prɑːɡˈnoʊsɪs/ in American English.

 The word 'prognosis' comes from the Greek word 'prognōsis,' meaning 'foreknowledge,' derived from 'pro-' (before) and 'gnōsis' (knowledge).